sairam269/ARV-products-tracking/README.md

       1.open cmd or teminal in your system.

       2.navigate to the folder where the downloaded file is using cd command.

+      3.npm install crypto-js

-      3.now type "Node Trackchain.js' to see the the blockchain.
+      4.now type "Node Trackchain.js' to see the the blockchain.